-- Inspect the davit's cable often for wear and replace if frayed. - The cable should be kept tight and even on the spool and when under tension during winch operation. - Disconnect the davit's cables from the quick-disconnect fittings (mounted on the bulkhead) when the davit is not in use. - After lifting a load onto the yacht, remove the davit cables and secure the load to the deck.
+- Read the davit's manual which explains detailed operating instructions and safety hazards. - The davit controls are typically located on the back side of the davit, just above the davit base. - Inspect the davit's cable often for wear and replace if frayed. - The cable should be kept tight and even on the spool and when under tension during winch operation. - After lifting a load onto the yacht, remove the davit cables and secure the load to the deck.